-Ethical and Equitable Access to Private-Sector-led Healthcare
+Ethical and Equitable Access to

-Delivery: The Summit advocated fully implementing the National Health Insurance Authority (NHIA) Act to achieve comprehensive healthcare coverage.
+Act to achieve comprehensive healthcare coverage.
 It proposed engaging Health Maintenance Organisations (HMOs) as pivotal partners in administering compulsory health insurance, with a special fund earmarked for vulnerable populations.

 Incentivising the private sector to extend healthcare services into remote communities and establishing a robust legal framework that upholds ethical practice and core principles of quality standards, affordability, equity, and rights-based care were emphasised.
 Improving access to subsidised medications, ensuring fair healthcare dispensation, and promoting non-discriminatory practices and community engagement were deemed critical for delivering ethical and equitable private sector-led healthcare.